gxk2000/Retro_Game_Fba_Install/README.md

 # Retro_Game_Fba_Install
-# This project is a install for fba emulator in the gameshell
+# This is a python module for installing the fba emulator on the gameshell

 ### $\color{red}{Usage&ensp;introduction：}$